 Depending on the senior’s level of needs, home health care providers may avail services for a few hours a week or on a 24-7 live-in care basis.
 The professionals essentially help with personal care needs, physical activities, planning or preparing meals, and companionship care.
 Nurses can track vital signs, document essential tasks, manage pain, draw blood, and more.

-When compared to assisted living homes, the at-home care for elderly option can lower custodial care costs as well as increase satisfaction.
+When compared to assisted living homes, the at-home care for the elderly option can lower custodial care costs as well as increase satisfaction.

 6. Memory care facilities

 Some people face the risk of severe brain changes that lead to memory loss.
-While an elderly may be fully independent, dementia can make it difficult for them to perform even basic daily activities.
+While the elderly may be fully independent, dementia can make it difficult for them to perform even basic daily activities.

-Memory care facilities are designed for such people suffering from dementia problems, including Alzheimer’s disease, Parkinson’s disease, and vascular dementia.
+Memory care facilities are designed for people suffering from dementia problems, including Alzheimer’s disease, Parkinson’s disease, and vascular dementia.